eficode-academy/istio-katas/001-basic-traffic-routing.md

 - **Observe the traffic in Kiali**

-Go to Graph menu and select the **Versioned app graph** from the drop down menu.
+Go to Graph menu item and select the **Versioned app graph** from the drop down menu.

 ![50/50 split of traffic](images/kiali-blue-green-anno.png)